Now accepting project abstracts from organizations interested in hosting a 2019-21 Emerging Leader Fellow! Learn more.

 What types of candidates are eligible to become a Fellow?

 We are interested in providing an opportunity for early-career professionals who would benefit from the experience of leading a policy, research, or advocacy project.
-We expect that candidates will have completed an undergraduate or graduate degree within the three years prior to submitting their applications.
+We expect that candidates will have completed a graduate degree (or an undergraduate degree with equivalent experience) within the three years prior to submitting their applications.

 - Organizations that are currently hosting a Fellow are ineligible to apply.